WabashOS/riscv-isa-sim/pfa_spec.md

 ### Store
 Illegal

+## NEW_VADDR
+Same as NEW_PGID but returns the vaddr of fetched pages.

+### Load
+Returned Value: virtual address of oldest fetched page that has not been reported (FIFO order).

+**Note:** It is up to the user to keep these queues in sync.
+Ideally they would both be loaded from at the same time.

+### Store
+Illegal

 ## NEW_STAT
 Query status of new page queue.

 ### Load
 Returned Value: Number of new pages in the queue.

+**Note**: It is undefined which size (NEW_VADDR or NEW_PGID) is being reported.
+It is advised to pop both queues together to avoid confusion.

 ### Store
 Illegal